samuel-jimenez/GramEditor/docs/src/languages/cpp.md

 # C++

-C++ support is available natively in Zed.
+C++ support is available natively in Tehanu.

 - Tree-sitter: [tree-sitter/tree-sitter-cpp](https://github.com/tree-sitter/tree-sitter-cpp)
 - Language Server: [clangd/clangd](https://github.com/clangd/clangd)

 ## Binary

-You can configure which `clangd` binary Zed should use.
+You can configure which `clangd` binary Tehanu should use.

-By default, Zed will try to find a `clangd` in your `$PATH` and try to use that.
+By default, Tehanu will try to find a `clangd` in your `$PATH` and try to use that.
 If that binary successfully executes, it's used.
-Otherwise, Zed will fall back to installing its own `clangd` version and use that.
+Otherwise, Tehanu will fall back to installing its own `clangd` version and use that.

-If you want to install a pre-release `clangd` version instead you can instruct Zed to do so by setting `pre_release` to `true` in your `settings.json`:
+If you want to install a pre-release `clangd` version instead you can instruct Tehanu to do so by setting `pre_release` to `true` in your `settings.json`:

 ```json [settings]
 {